apollographql/apollo-link-rest/docs/rest.md

 });
 ```

-With the previously defined parser, the following response structure would be supported.
+With the previously defined transformer, the following response structure would be supported.

 ```json
 {